Starting with Waaila

 Data quality validation is not a question of IF rather than WHEN and HOW.
 With the Waaila application, you can easily check your data in Google Analytics to reveal defects and errors.
 You can choose from many provided tests or create your own.
-The application is an AI-based advanced algorithm to detect anomalies and issues in the data from your Analytics platform (Google Analytics or AT Internet).
+The application is an AI-based advanced algorithm to detect anomalies and issues in the data from your Analytics platform (Google Analytics or Piano Analytics).

 In order to get the most of the application, even if you have no experience with data validation, you can use prepared sets of tests available for free in Marketplace inside the application.
 We recommend starting with the Waaila – GA Starting Kit containing a set of predesigned basic tests that are a great initial point toward higher quality data.

 Setup a dataset and use the Test Editor

 In this section, we explain how to create a dataset from a test collection in Marketplace and provide a brief description of the Test Editor where individual tests can be edited and run.
 To start using the Waaila – GA Starting Kit, go to Waaila Marketplace, select the Waaila – GA Starting Kit test set, open it and click in “Add to library” button.
 When the test set copies to your library of tests, click on “Use in dataset” button.

 How to create a new dataset

 - Select an existing depot where the dataset should be located or create a new one by selecting the option "Create a new depot".

 - Next, select the option to "Create a new dataset" (tests can also be added from the library to an existing dataset in this step if you already have some existing datasets).

 - Select the provider account - if you are using your main account with which you logged in to Waaila, it is offered in the selection field; if you need to connect a new account, follow authentication below the field.